 BLUETTI Starts A New Year with Surprises and Special Event

-LAS VEGAS, Jan.
-10, 2023 /PRNewswire/ -- BLUETTI, a well-known solar generator brand, kickstarts a themed promotion from January 10th to 25th, 2023, to celebrate the new year and its innovation of new portable solar panels-- PV68 and PV420.
+SYDNEY, Jan.
+12, 2023 /PRNewswire/ -- BLUETTI, a well-known solar generator brand, kickstarts a themed promotion from January 10th to 26th, 2023, to celebrate the new year and Australia Day.
 Besides, it is holding an open call for "BLUETTI Heroes" among its global users to make documentaries.

 All BLUETTI users can apply to be a BLUETTI hero this year.
 About 15 applicants will be selected to participate in the filming of documentaries.
 After the publication of documentaries, every hero can pick any BLUETTI products priced at $1000 as a gift.